grafana/loki/docs/sources/community/lids/_DRAFT-Index-Gateway-Sharding.md

 ### Proposal 2: Fixed per-tenant replication factor

 Adding a random shard ID (e.g. `shard-0`, `shard-1`, ... `shard-n`) to the tenant ID allows to utilize a certain amount of `n` instances.
-The amount of shards can be implemented as a per-tenant override.
+The amount of shards can be implemented as a per-tenant override setting.
+This would allow to use different amount of instances for each tenant.
 However, this approach results in non-deterministic hash keys.

 ### Proposal 3: Shard by index files